-In one study, people who ate 600 or 800 calories from seeded whole-wheat bread along with real cheddar cheese expended twice as much energy digesting their meal compared to those participants who received the same amount of calories in white bread and a processed-cheese product.
+In one study, people who ate 600 or 800 calories from seeded whole-wheat bread along with real cheddar cheese expended twice as much energy digesting their meal compared to those participants who received the same amount of calories in white bread and a processed cheese product.
 Here’s a universal truth: processed-cheese product is rarely a good idea.

-Some have posited that our happy little mantras of “everything in moderation” and “there are no bad foods” has been taken too far and could potentially explain some of the obesity epidemic that we are now faced with.
+Some have posited that our happy little mantras of “everything in moderation” and “there are no bad foods” has been taken too far and could explain some of the obesity epidemic we now face.
 After all, French fries and other forms of potatoes, potato chips, sugar-sweetened drinks, red meat, processed meat, sweets and desserts, refined grains, other fried foods, 100% fruit juice, and butter are known to contribute to the greatest weight gain over time.
-Would it be a bad thing to just put them on the “forbidden list” and abstain completely?
+Would it be a bad thing to put them on the “forbidden list” and abstain completely?
 These foods are not only high-calorie, but most of them are also nutrient deficient, so it’s hard to say what proportion of the weight gain comes from eating a ton of calories and what percentage comes from eating no fiber or other essential nutrients.
 Does it matter what the reason is?
-No. Most likely it’s the combination that is too blame.
+No. Most likely, it’s the combination that is too blame.

-Obviously, calorie counting hasn’t worked too well for our generation, so maybe we need to completely revise the ways that we talk about food, nutrition, and body weight with the next generation.
+Obviously, calorie counting hasn’t worked too well for our generation, so maybe we need to completely revise how we talk about food, nutrition, and body weight with the next generation.